 Medically referred to as cerumen (pronounced seh-ROO-men), ear wax is a normal, naturally occurring substance secreted in the ear canal—the gateway between your outer and inner ear.
 Ear wax is made up of secretions from the sebaceous and sweat glands, as well as sloughed off skin cells from the ear.
 Ear wax usually picks up a few more microscopic friends, such as hair, dirt and other tiny debris as it slowly migrates to the outer ear.
 The waxy mixture then naturally makes the outward journey, usually nudged along by talking, chewing and other jaw motions.

-The result is conductive hearing loss—the name for hearing loss caused by issues with the ear canal, ear drum or middle ear.
-Ear blockage from wax is actually one of the leading causes of conductive hearing loss.
-Conductive hearing loss can make softer sounds more difficult to hear, and make louder sounds more muffled.
+This is a type of conductive hearing loss—the term for hearing loss caused by issues with the ear canal, ear drum or middle ear.
+Sound waves need to travel through the ear canal in order to be converted into electrical signals that are processed by the brain.
+When those sound waves can’t travel—or be conducted—through the canal, it results in a hearing loss.
+Ear canal blockage from wax is actually one of the leading causes of conductive hearing loss, which can make softer sounds more difficult to hear, and make louder sounds seem muffled.